Bella-DeFinTech/uniswap-v3-simulator/README.md

-# Uniswap V3 Simulator, the "_Tuner_"
+# the "_Tuner_", a Uniswap V3 Simulator

-> Before an ochestra, every musical instrument has to be _in-tune_, to make an outstanding performance.
+> Before an ochestra, every musical instrument has to be _in-tune_, to ensure an outstanding performance.
 >
 > Before running a strategy, every parameter has to be _fine tuned_, to maximaze the performance.